giuseppeg/giuseppeg.github.com/_posts/2020-12-05-blocking-async-javascript.md

 - `Atomics.wait` works in the main thread.
 In a browser environment this is not allowed and calling this method will result in a `TypeError`
 - `receiveMessageOnPort` which is only available since Node.js v12.3.0

-Keep in mind that the return value of the async function must be serializable/transferable because the worker has to transfer it to the main thread.

 Finally in order to make the multi-thread solution blazing fast™️ I had to keep the worker around instead of reistantiating it on every invocation of my `main` synchronous function.